oidebrett/mattercloudcontroller/README.md

 To build and run the Matter Cloud controller:

-1. Build and install the Python CHIP controller:
+1. Build and install the Python CHIP controller (to be changed to build instructions from CHIP repo):

     ```
     scripts/build_controller.sh